techemstudios/camp_em_winter_2018/a_minecraft/python_modding/README.md

 #### `30min`
   1. Give a brief introduction to python and type up the code for the coordinates program (name the file **coordinates.py**)
   2. Configure the LED setup
-      2a.
+    i.
 Start with one LED and a ground wire
   3. Have the class run the coordinates program again via sudo:
    ```bash
    sudo python coordinates.py